robibhatt/cube/docs/API.md

 ## Configuration Objects

 Configuration throughout the codebase is captured via small dataclasses rather than external YAML or JSON.
-Key configuration classes include `ModelConfig` and its subclasses, `OptimizerConfig` subclasses, and `TrainerConfig` in `src/training/trainer_config` and optimizer configs in `src/training/optimizers/configs`.
+Key configuration classes include `MLPConfig`, the `OptimizerConfig` subclasses, and `TrainerConfig` in `src/training/trainer_config`.
 Experiments also define dataclass configs (e.g., `RepeatedSamplingExperimentConfig`).
 These objects are created frequently in tests and scripts, so correct field values are critical for proper directory creation and checkpoint handling.

 ## Interactions and Dependencies